 Swedish massage may help to stimulate the kidneys.

-Your health care provider will probably ask to see you 2 - 3 days after you are discharged from the hospital to repeat the potassium tests, electrocardiogram, and check your kidney function.
-Your health care provider will review all the medications you are taking, and may recommend changes.
+Your doctor will probably ask to see you 2 to 3 days after you are discharged from the hospital to repeat the potassium tests, electrocardiogram, and check your kidney function.
+Your doctor will review all the medications you are taking, and may recommend changes.